FourThievesVinegar/solderless-microlab/docs/assembly-reactor-unit.md

 **Assembly:**

 - Place the jar lid ring over the manifold core.
+  - Note: for high-temperatures or strong solvents, you may want to order a high-performance version of this part.
+See the parts list for more details.
 - Insert the manifold core through the manifold lid, then twist the lid slightly so that the manifold core fits snugly in the manifold lid.
 - Check to make sure the holes on the side of the manifold core line up with those on the manifold lid
 - The screwholes on sides of the lid and manifold core should be lined up, screw in the three 12mm M3 screws.